Macedonians (ethnic group): Religion

 One of the well-known monasteries – St. Panteleimon in Ohrid.

 Most Macedonians are members of the Macedonian Orthodox Church.
 The official name of the church is Macedonian Orthodox Church – Ohrid Archbishopric and is the body of Christians who are united under the Archbishop of Ohrid and Macedonia, exercising jurisdiction over Macedonian Orthodox Christians in the Republic of North Macedonia and in exarchates in the Macedonian diaspora.

 The church gained autonomy from the Serbian Orthodox Church in 1959 and declared the restoration of the historic Archbishopric of Ohrid.
 On 19 July 1967, the Macedonian Orthodox Church declared autocephaly from the Serbian church.
 Due to protest from the Serbian Orthodox Church, the move was not recognised by any of the churches of the Eastern Orthodox Communion.
 Thereafter, Macedonian Orthodox Church was not in communion with any Orthodox Church, until 2022 when it was reintegrated.
 A small number of Macedonians belong to the Roman Catholic and the Protestant churches.

 Between the 15th and the 20th centuries, during Ottoman rule, a number of Orthodox Macedonian Slavs converted to Islam.
 Today in the Republic of North Macedonia, they are regarded as Macedonian Muslims, who constitute the second largest religious community of the country.

 Cuisine

 Tavče Gravče, the national dish of Macedonians.

 Macedonian cuisine is a representative of the cuisine of the Balkans—reflecting Mediterranean (Greek) and Middle Eastern (Turkish) influences, and to a lesser extent Italian, German and Eastern European (especially Hungarian) ones.
 The relatively warm climate in North Macedonia provides excellent growth conditions for a variety of vegetables, herbs and fruits.
 Thus, Macedonian cuisine is particularly diverse.

-Shopska salad, a food from Bulgaria, is an appetizer and side dish which accompanies almost every meal.
 Macedonian cuisine is also noted for the diversity and quality of its dairy products, wines, and local alcoholic beverages, such as rakija.
 Tavče Gravče and mastika are considered the national dish and drink of North Macedonia, respectively.